AvolitesLtd/TitanManual/docs/cues/cue-timing.md

     cue).
 If times are set to zero, the HTP levels will fade in and out with the fader and the LTP channels will snap when the cue is fired.

 -   <Keys.SoftKey>Mode 2</Keys.SoftKey> - Channels will fade in as set by the fade time.
-The Fade Out time is ignored.
     However, the fade will stop when the fader position is reached, so if the fader is set to 50%, the attributes will stop half way to their programmed position.
 You can reverse the fade back to the original position by moving the fader back.
 If times are set to zero, both HTP and LTP channels are controlled by the fader position.

     In this mode LTP channels revert to their previous settings when the cue is deactivated.